Spectral gap for stochastic energy exchange model with nonuniformly positive rate function: Introduction

 Obviously, the process preserves the total energy $\sum_{i=1}^N x_i$.
 Therefore, for each $\E>0$, the set of configurations with mean energy $\E$ per site

 is invariant for the process.
 Since $\mathcal{S}_{\E,N}$ is compact and invariant, the assumed continuity of $\La$ and $P$ guarantees the existence of at least one stationary distribution $\pi_{\E,N}$ for $x(t)$ on each $\mathcal{S}_{\E,N}$.
-As mentioned, the scaling of the rate of convergence towards the stationary distribution in terms of the lattice size $N$ is of crucial importance in studying the hydrodynamic limit of this model, especially if the system is of non-gradient type.
+As mentioned, the scaling of the rate of convergence toward the stationary distribution in terms of the lattice size $N$ is of crucial importance in studying the hydrodynamic limit of this model, especially if the system is of nongradient type.

-Under certain conditions, Grigo et al. proved that the spectral gap of the generator $\mathcal{L}$ on $\mathcal{S}_{\E,N}$ is of order $N^{-2}$ uniformly in the mean energy $\E$ (\cite{GKS}).
-Since their proof used the weak convergence in Vaserstein distance, it applies very general rate functions $\La$ and transition kernels $P$.
+Under certain conditions, Grigo et al. proved that the spectral gap of the generator $\mathcal{L}$ on $\mathcal{S}_{\E,N}$ is of order $N^{-2}$ uniformly in the mean energy $\E$ \cite{GKS}.
+Since their proof used the weak convergence in Wasserstein distance, it applies to very general rate functions $\La$ and transition kernels $P$.
 The existence of a lower bound on the rate function $\La$ and the reversibility of the process are keys of their assumptions.
 However, as pointed out by themselves, since the mesoscopic energy exchange process of billiard lattice does not satisfy the first assumption, it was desirable to remove the assumption on the existence of a uniform lower bound of the rate function.
-In this paper, we relax the assumption and study the case where a rate function satisfies $\La(a,b) \ge C (a+b)^m$ for some $C >0$ and $m \ge 0$ intuitively.
+In this paper, we relax the assumption and study the case where a rate function satisfies $\La(a,b) \ge C (a+b)^m$ for some $C >0$ and $m \ge0$ intuitively.
 We give a precise assumption later, which is satisfied by the mesoscopic energy exchange process of billiard lattice.

-To weaker the condition on the rate function $\La$, we need a stronger condition on the reversible measure.
+To weaken the condition on the rate function $\La$, we need a stronger condition on the reversible measure.
 Precisely, we assume that our process is reversible with respect to a product Gamma-distribution.
-This condition is satisfied for general mechanical models and hence mesoscopic energy exchange processes of mechanical origin, such as the mesoscopic energy exchange process of billiard lattice.
-See also Remark \ref{rem:mechanicalform} below to understand why this condition is natural from a physical point of view.
+This condition is satisfied for general mechanical models, and hence mesoscopic energy exchange processes of mechanical origin, such as the mesoscopic energy exchange process of billiard lattice.
+See also Remark~\ref{rem:mechanicalform} below to understand why this condition is natural from a physical point of view.